paulo-correia-dev/data_countries/README.md

 # data_countries
-This repository contains a program that consumes an API that returns data countries.
+This repository contains a python program that consumes an API that returns data countries.

 # Steps to run the program:
 1 - Clone this git repository or download it.